2022 Boston Red Sox season: September

 The Red Sox opened a four-game home series against the Orioles with a 14–8 loss, their sixth defeat in a row.
-The game included a 1 hour and 40 minute rain delay.
+The game included a 1-hour, 40-minute rain delay.
 Starter Connor Seabold allowed five runs (four earned) on five hits in two innings and took the loss.
 J. D. Martinez and Rob Refsnyder each homered; Refsnyder and Rafael Devers each had three hits.
 Boston's losing streak ended at six games with a 13–9 win in the second game of the series.
 The teams combined for 26 total hits and used 13 total pitchers who threw 380 pitches during the game.
 Started Michael Wacha allowed six runs on eight hits in 3 1/3 innings and received a no decision; the win went to reliever Matt Strahm.
 Triston Casas had three hits, including a home run.
 Boston won the second game of the series, 3–1.
 Starter Rich Hill got the win after holding the Orioles scoreless on five hits in six innings.
 Matt Barnes earned a save.
 Abraham Almonte and Alex Verdugo each homered.
 The final game of the series was a 5–3 Red Sox win.
 Starter Nathan Eovaldi, back from the injured list, had a no decision after allowing two runs (one earned) on five hits in 4 2/3 innings.
 The win went to Zack Kelly, the third of four Boston relievers.
 Kaleb Ort earned a save.
 Martinez homered.